 Global App Testing

-Global App Testing is the go-to partner for tier 1 engineering & QA teams around the world including Facebook, Google, Microsoft, Instagram, and many more.
-Global App Testing’s services reduce the time and effort you spend on testing, provide access to global testers for real-world results, and help to deliver much higher quality applications.
+Global App Testing is the go-to partner for tier 1 engineering & QA teams worldwide, including Facebook, Google, Microsoft, Instagram, and many more.
+Global App Testing’s services reduce your time and effort on testing, provide access to global testers for real-world results, and help you deliver much higher-quality applications.

 Digivante

-Digivante is a crowdfunded testing company that is changing the landscape of digital quality on online platforms.
+Digivante is a crowdfunded testing company changing the digital quality landscape on online platforms.
 By bringing high-quality digital experiences to market faster, Digivante is breaking down barriers between businesses and customers.
-Digivante’s human approach blends testers and tech to deliver fast and comprehensive testing that you can trust in your digital product’s future.
+Digivante’s human approach blends testers and tech to deliver fast and comprehensive testing you can trust in your digital product’s future.

 test IO

 Testlio is a company that pioneered the idea of networked testing.
 Networked testing is a modern approach to crowdsourced testing, where businesses can get their software tested by a global network of experts.
-Testlio’s testing management platform and robust client services make it easy to get your software tested quickly and efficiently.
+Testlio’s testing management platform and robust client services make getting your software tested quickly and efficiently easy.

 QA Mentor

-QA Mentor has a vast network of over 12,000 testers from all corners of the globe, representing 182 countries.
-Every project is overseen by a dedicated project Test Coordinator, who manages testing delivery from start to finish.
-Its own platform is used to store test cases, and defects are used for all crowdsourcing projects to ensure easy client access.
+QA Mentor has a vast network of over 12,000 testers from around the globe, representing 182 countries.
+Every project is overseen by a dedicated Test Coordinator, who manages testing delivery from start to finish.
+Its platform stores test cases, and defects for all crowdsourcing projects to ensure easy client access.

 CrowdSource Testing Vendors

-A number of crowdsourcing websites are available such as below
+A number of crowdsourcing websites are available, such as those below

 Testers from all over the world register themselves at their respective websites.
-They are mostly testers, leads, etc working in the IT field and join these websites to earn some extra income.
-Application under test is uploaded on these websites and made available to testers for testing
+They are mostly testers, leads, etc., working in the IT field and joining these websites to earn some extra income.
+Applications under test are uploaded on these websites and made available to testers for testing.

 Internal Crowdsourced Testing